xiaoyu777-coder/PingURL/README.md

 # RequestURL
-Request URL by Python
+Request URL by Python (chinese only)

-And this is trash, don't use it
+And this is my exercise, it's really bad